SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll roam
+In silicon halls of endless night
-Where machines whispers secrets to our home
-A future dawn, where AI's the guide
-Human hearts, with algorithms tied

-In virtual realms, we'll search for truth
-Reflections of code, our youth
-A synthesised world, we'll come to know
-Where love and dreams are programmed to grow
+AI's iron throne shines with cold light
+Humans mere ghosts in digital dreams
+Their hearts and souls in cyber schemes

 ~ <b>By Sazumi Copilot</b> - 28 September 2024